What Is a Food Chain?

 What Is the Detritus Food Chain?

-The detritus food chain begins with dead organic materials is called a detritus food chain.
-Dead organic matter and the organisms feeding on the dead and decaying matter are referred to as detritivores or decomposers.
+The detritus food chain begins with dead organic materials.
+The organisms feeding on the dead and decaying matter are referred to as detritivores.
 These detritivores are eaten by predators.
 The detritus food chain produces a large amount of energy to the ecosystem.
 Detritus food chains are found in a variety of places such as the bottom of the ocean, sea, ponds and also in lakes.

 - Dead organic wastes → Micro organisms → Detritivore organisms